momentohq/momento-go-redis-client/examples/README.md

 support, we provide our own `MomentoRedisCmdable` interface, which is a fully compatible subset of the official `go-redis` interface `Cmdable`, but explicitly lists out the APIs that we currently support.

-If you want the examples to be run using the Momento flavor interface, change line number #37 on main.go and comment line number #38.
+If you want the examples to be run using the Momento flavor interface, change the type from ```redis.Cmdable``` to ```momentoredis.MomentoRedisCmdable``` where the client variable is declared near the top of main().
 With this one line of code change, you get compile time checking and it also runs against both Momento and Redis!

 ###### From: